 - 3/4 lb fettuccine

-While the shrimp cook, add remaining 2 tbsp butter to a large saute pan.
+Once you remove the shrimp from the pan, add remaining 2 tbsp butter to a large saute pan.
 Melt over a medium heat.
 Whisk in heavy cream and salt.
+Use a wooden spoon to scrape up any bits of brown at the bottom of the pan.
 Bring to a boil and reduce to a simmer, cook for 3-4 minutes minutes until thickened.

 Add pasta to the boiling water.
 Cook until aldente.